mugdhav/mugdhav/README.md

 My job is to cut through the jargon and write how to use technology in easy-to-understand language.
 I also dream up and design stuff.

-I use GitHub repositories to house my coding experimets and content samples.
+I use GitHub repositories to house my coding experiments and content samples.

 My motto is: simplify, simplify, simplify!